Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

 Finally we show another application scenario of \name in dataset discovery: column clustering.
 Specifically, we apply \name as a column encoder to provide embeddings for clustering all the 119,360 columns from the 78k WDC tables used in the experiments of \slk, \sato, and others~\cite{DBLP:conf/kdd/HulsebosHBZSKDH19,DBLP:journals/pvldb/ZhangSLHDT20,DBLP:conf/sigmod/SuharaL0ZDCT22}.
 These columns are annotated with 78 ground truth semantic types such as population, city, name, etc. The goal of column clustering is to discover clusters of columns that are semantically relevant.
 The task of semantic type detection has traditionally been solved as a supervised multi-class classification problem which requires significant annotated training data~\cite{DBLP:conf/sigmod/SuharaL0ZDCT22}. \name provides an \emph{unsupervised} solution.
 From the contextualized column embeddings, we can construct a similarity graph over all data lake columns as nodes.
 We can then add undirected edges between all pairs of columns having cosine similarities above a threshold $\theta$ (e.g., 0.6).
 Next the column clusters can be generated via any graph clustering algorithm.
 We choose the connected component algorithm for efficiency and simplicity.

 With \name, the clustering algorithm generates 2,297 clusters with an average cluster size of 51.96.
 We measure the quality of the clusters by the \emph{purity} score, which is the percentage of columns assigned with the same semantic type as the majority ground truth type of each cluster.
 The discovered clusters are generally of high quality as they achieve a purity score of 51.19 while using baselines such as \slk and \sato only achieves 30.5 or 37.36 purity scores when generating a similar number of clusters.

-We further inspect the column values within each cluster and find that \name discovers clusters of finer-grained semantic types not present in the original 78 types (more results in Appendix E).
-Table~\ref{fig:clusters} shows 3 such example clusters.
-The majority types (from the 78 original types) of columns in the 3 clusters are ``type'', ``name'', and ``artist'' respectively.
-After inspecting the column values, we can interpret the types of the 3 clusters as names of schools, names of food/grocery stores, and names of songs.
-It is difficult to discover such fine-grained types by existing methods based on supervised classification.
+A more detailed example of discovered clusters is shown in Appendix E.